rlisle/Patriot/Photon/IoTlib/README.md

 Instead of directly controlling devices using commands such as "turn the living room lamp on", each device is controlled by defining _behaviors_ that respond to _activities_.
-So for example, in order to turn that living room light on, you might define an activity called "Watch TV", and a behavior for that lamp that would turn it on whenever "Watch TV" is active.
+So for example, in order to turn the living room light on, you might define an activity called "Watch TV", and a behavior for that lamp that would turn it on whenever "Watch TV" is active.